“At-Risk” Students and Urban Schools

 Nurturing diversity, inclusion, and equity practices is an ever evolving work-in-progress.
 However, most recently at the University of Nebraska-Lincoln, I have nurtured diversity, inclusion, and equity practices via (1) workshops, (2) a new initiative called Bridges Across Diversity, (3) a new course developed using the Game of Thrones, and (4) an Inclusive Excellence Grant Awarded for a project titled “The Husker DNA Journey.”
 Currently, I serve as one of the five UNL Journey for Anti-Racism and Racial Equity Co-Leaders.

 I will not elaborate my activist work here but I will provide a few examples of why others have called me a Public Intellectual.
-Over the last several years I have worked with persons in prisons, low-income youths of color from NGOs and recreation centers, persons and organizations from several different marginalized groups (for example Black Americans, American Indians, Palestinians), persons in Sweden and the U.S. from refugee backgrounds, and so on.
+Over the last several years I have worked with persons in prisons, low-income youths of color from NGOs and recreation centers, persons and organizations from several different marginalized groups (for example Black Americans, Indigenous Americans, Palestinians), persons in Sweden and the U.S. from refugee backgrounds, and so on.
 Many persons from these groups have had little to no interest in attending academic lectures, reading academic books and journal articles, or attending academic conferences.
 I have, therefore, been working on more accessible formats for spreading sociological knowledge.
 The poetic expression of Spoken Word is central to these more accessible formats of knowledge dissemination.